People

 Publications: Google Scholar

 Sabiq Muhtadi has been a graduate student research assistant in the Gallippi Ultrasound Laboratory since Fall 2022.
 He graduated from the Islamic University of Technology in Dhaka, Bangladesh with a BS in Electrical and Electronic Engineering.
-His project is related to developing new techniques to quantitatively characterize changes in the mechanical anisotropy of kidney and breast tissues using acoustic radiation force (ARF) and machine learning methods.
+His research is related to developing new techniques to quantitatively characterize changes in the mechanical anisotropy of kidney, breast and muscle tissues using acoustic radiation force (ARF) and machine learning methods.

 Research Staff